ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 ### assembly

 For genome assembly, many labs are using Shovill.
-However, Shovill does not natively read bam files.
+However, Shovill does not natively read uBAM files.
 Therefore, this workflow breaks slightly unless there is some conversion step.

 Other assemblers that people commonly use for bacterial genomes are SPAdes and SKESA.
-SPAdes does read bam natively and so that is good.
+SPAdes does read uBAM natively and so that is good.
-However, it does not appear that SKESA can read bam natively.
+However, it does not appear that SKESA can read uBAM natively.

 ### MLST

 MLST software usually takes fasta or fastq files.
 At this point there are a million classic MLST software packages and for some additional information, please check out {% cite Page2017 %}.
-For whole genome MLST software tools, I could also not find any packages that natively read bam.
+For whole genome MLST software tools, I could also not find any packages that natively read uBAM.
 Please see [my previous blog post](https://lskatz.github.io/posts/2023/04/09/wgMLST.html) for an in depth view into three of them.

 ### Sketches

 If you're like me, you want to have a directory of at least some sketches from Mash.
 (see the [mashpit project](https://github.com/tongzhouxu/mashpit) for an exciting project!)
-It appears that Mash natively does not read bam according to the v2.3 usage menu.
+It appears that Mash natively does not read uBAM according to the v2.3 usage menu.
-However it is promising that the Sourmash library [_does_ read bam](https://sourmash.readthedocs.io/en/latest/release-notes/sourmash-2.0.html#major-new-features-since-1-0) natively since version 2.
+However it is promising that the Sourmash library [_does_ read uBAM](https://sourmash.readthedocs.io/en/latest/release-notes/sourmash-2.0.html#major-new-features-since-1-0) natively since version 2.

 ### Genotyping